junior-devleague/cyber-security/exercises/cyber-patriot-prep-challenge-01.md

-# Windows Cyber Prep Challenge 01
+# Windows Cyber Challenge 01
 You have been tasked with setting up new Windows machines for your organization.
 As a System Administrator your job is to comply with user requests for new systems but ensure that standard security best practices are in compliance.

 **IMPORTANT:** Document all of the steps you took for the following tasks to turn in your audit to your supervisor in an encrypted format.